 Which is the best load planning application?
 (Part 3/4 – pricing and trial version)

 In the first part, we discussed the functions that individual container and truck loading applications offer.
 In the second part, we talked about the experience that awaits the user when using these programs.
-Today we will look at the prices of individual software and see if they have a free trial available and if such a trial version has any limitations.
+Today, we will look at the prices of individual software, see if they have a free trial available, and if such a trial version has any limitations.
 If you are more interested in the final results; you can skip to the last part of our mini-series.

 The list of all tested applications with links to their websites is at the end of this article.

 As with any purchase, the price is a significant factor when buying a new application.
-After all, the goal of load planning software is to save not only time but also money.
-However, we need to carefully consider whether a few tens or even hundreds of saved dollars for a license will not result in higher financial costs in the end than when buying more expensive software, which, thanks to its quality, will provide us with higher savings.
-Surprisingly often, I talk to users who already have competing load planning software in the company they work for.
-Still, its use was so complicated, or it lacked important functions, or the resulting load plans were so bad that employees did not use the software, and they tried to find a better solution.
+After all, the goal of load planning software is not only to save time, but also money.
+However, we need to carefully consider whether a few tens or even hundreds of saved dollars for a license will not result in higher financial costs in the end than when buying more expensive software.
+Thanks to its quality, it will provide us with higher savings.
+Surprisingly often, I talk to users who already have completed load planning software in the company they work for.
+Still, its use was either complicated, lacked important functions, or the resulting load plans were so bad that employees did not use the software.
+Therefore, they tried to find a better solution.

-In such a case, the saddest thing is that the owner or management of the company hardly ever admitted the wrong decision and forced the employee to continue using inappropriate but already paid software instead of buying another one desired by the employees who use it daily.
-Therefore, I recommend choosing not only according to the price but especially according to the suitability of the solution for the company where it is to be used.
+In such a case, the saddest thing is that the owner or management of the company hardly ever admitted that they made the wrong decision about choosing software.
+Instead, they forced the employee to continue using inappropriate, but already paid for, software instead of buying different software, one desired by the employees who use it daily.
+Therefore, I recommend choosing not only according to the price, but especially according to the suitability of the solution for the company where it is to be used.

 Prices for a one-year license of loading software